e-gineering/gitflow-helper-maven-plugin/README.md

 # I want all of that.
 (Usage)

  1. Make sure your build server sets environment variables for git branches and git URLs.
- 2. Configure the plugin goals and add the build extension to your maven project.
-Here's an example that will might get you going quickly...
+ 2. Configure the plugin goals and add the build extension to your Maven project.
+Here's an example that will get you going quickly...

 ```
 <project>